peternsilva/galvanize-bookshelf-solution/3_user_registration.md

 # User Registration

-In this assignment, you'll add the necessary code to allow users to register accounts with the system.
+In this assignment, you'll build a user registration system for the application.

 ## Migrations